Notice of Pre-AIA or AIA Status

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Regarding claim 1, Jensen teaches a method for three-dimensional measuring of objects with triangulation, the method comprising: projecting light structures onto an object to be measured (this is shown in figs. 1 and 2, projecting light structures is element 11 and object is object 2, col 8 para 3); recording the light structures with an optoelectronic image recording (figs. 1 and 2 element 17, col 8 lines 62-65); performing a computer-assisted evaluation of recorded images to measure the object (col 7 para 5), wherein the light structures are projected in a first wavelength range (col 8 lines 20-21) and the optoelectronic image recording captures a wavelength range which includes intensities caused by fluorescence of the object (col 8 lines 46-53); filtering wavelengths emanating from the object when recording the light structures (figs. 1 and 2 filter 16, col 8 lines 46-53), wherein both the wavelength range used for projecting the light structures and the wavelength range including the fluorescence are captured for a same image recording; and wherein a transmission of the wavelength range including the fluorescence is larger than the transmission of the wavelength range used for projecting light structures (col 8 lines 20-21).
+Regarding claim 1, Jensen teaches a method for three-dimensional measuring of objects with triangulation, the method comprising: projecting light structures onto an object to be measured (this is shown in figs. 1 and 2, projecting light structures is element 11 and object is object 2, col 8 para 3); recording the light structures with an optoelectronic image recording (figs. 1 and 2 element 17, col 8 lines 62-65); performing a computer-assisted evaluation of recorded images to measure the object (col 7 para 5), wherein the light structures are projected in a first wavelength range and the optoelectronic image recording captures a wavelength range (col 8 lines 20-21 which includes intensities caused by fluorescence of the object (col 8 lines 46-53); filtering wavelengths emanating from the object when recording the light structures (figs. 1 and 2 filter 16, col 8 lines 46-53), wherein both the wavelength range used for projecting the light structures and the wavelength range including the fluorescence are captured for a same image recording (col 8 lines 20-21); and “wherein a transmission in the fluorescence wavelength range which includes the fluorescence is larger than the transmission in the projection wavelength range used for projecting the light structures” (col 8 lines 50-53).

-Jensen fails to teach matching an amount of light of a projection wavelength range passed by damping the projection wavelength range during the filtering to an amount of light at a fluorescence wavelength to equalize image brightnesses of effects caused by two wavelength ranges.
+Jensen fails to teach matching an amount of light in a projection wavelength range passed by damping the projection wavelength range during the filtering to an amount of light at-in a fluorescence wavelength range to equalize image brightnesses of effects caused by the projection and fluorescence wavelength ranges, and wherein the matching of the amount of light in the projection wavelength range to the amount of light in the fluorescence wavelength range damps reflections of the projected light structures to reduce disturbances in the same image recording such that neither of the projection wavelength range and the fluorescence wavelength range overdetermines an image brightness of the optoelectronic image recording.

 Regarding claim 8, Jensen does not teach wherein a fluorescence wavelength above 500 nm is passed.
 Regarding claim 9, Jensen does not teach wherein the projecting is implemented in a visible wavelength range above 400 nm.